 First of all, kiln-baked ones are the best in this category as they last longer, and expensive models don’t carry the glazes’ lead.
 On the other hand, the ceramic coating is not so durable, prone to damage, and less costly.

-We will see more arguments on ceramic vs hard anodized cookware but let’s see what the good and bad sides of ceramic or ceramic-coated cookware are.
+I will see more arguments on ceramic vs hard anodized cookware but let’s see what the good and bad sides of ceramic or ceramic-coated cookware are.

 - Non-reactive cookware